Skip to main content

 Start by drawing the repository's edges in plain English.
 A short opening should answer five things quickly:

 This does not need legal prose, but it does need clarity.
 One short paragraph on purpose followed by a tight checklist is usually enough.
-If the repo is private client work, add a placeholder note to verify project-specific ownership and reuse wording against the contract or legal advice.
+If the repo is private client work, state that project-specific ownership and reuse wording must be verified against the contract, counsel note, or approved project record before use.
 Do not imply a universal private-use template, because that wording is project-specific.

 Be explicit about rights.
 If you publish code without a license, copyright restrictions still apply.
 If a repository later changes to private visibility, existing copies that were already forked or cloned can still exist, so ownership and use terms still matter in handoff notes.
 A common failure mode is a vague line like "internal use only" with no owner, no maintainer, and no path for new requests.